-- To maintain order, permission to address this Assembly is granted by the Secretary General.
+Permission to address this Assembly is granted by the Secretary General.
 Delegates must address the Secretary General at all times when speaking to the Assembly.
-They may not address the representatives of other nations directly.
-Delegates should open with “Mr Secretary General, we the delegates from … [then state your country] …
+Delegates should open with “Mr Secretary General, we the delegates from … [then state your country] …”

-- When a resolution is to be debated, the Secretary General or his or her assistant will read the resolution.
-He will then call the Proposer, Seconder & first & second Speakers Against as elected at the Friday Night Preliminaries.
+When a resolution is to be debated, the Secretary General or his or her assistant will read the resolution.
+The Secretary General will then call the Proposer, Seconder & First & Second Speakers Against as elected at the Friday Night Preliminaries.
 The other Countries who wish to speak in support or against the motion send their name to the Secretary General via the Diplomatic Couriers after the commencement of debating.

-- The Proposer will open the debate followed by the Seconder, then the principal speaker & second speaker against the motion.
-Following speakers will then alternate between speakers for and against the motion.
-Except for the Proposer and principal speaker against, each nation may only speak once on each motion.
+The Proposer will open the debate followed by the Seconder, then the principal speaker & second speaker against the motion.
+The subsequent speakers will then alternate between speakers for and against the motion.
+Except for the Proposer and Principal Speaker Against, each nation may only speak once on each motion.

-- The Proposer and principal speaker against both have the Right of Reply at the end of discussion on a resolution or amendment.
-They may choose to decline this right if they wish.
+The Proposer and Principal Speaker Against both have the Right of Reply at the end of discussion on a resolution.
+They may choose to waive this right if they wish.
 In most cases these should be used to summarise support or opposition to the motion and to rebut arguments put forward during the debate, not as an opportunity for introducing new arguments.

-- Delegates are reminded that where possible, the views you put forward in the debate should be the likely views of the country you are representing and not your personal views.
-For a resolution to be carried, it requires 51% support not merely a majority (you may abstain from voting).
+Delegates are reminded that where possible, the views you put forward in the debate should be the views of the country you are representing and not your personal views.
+For a resolution to be carried, it requires a majority (you may abstain from voting).
 No country has a veto.

-- The Proposer and the Principal Speaker Against will have 5 minutes, all other Delegates will be limited to 3:00 minutes time for each speaker.
-A warning will sound 15 seconds before time is up and then a final warning at the completion of allocated time.
-The Delegate must resume his or her seat at completion of allocated time.
-Right of Reply speakers will be limited to 1:00 minute.
+The Proposer and the Principal Speaker Against will have 5 minutes; all other Delegations will be limited to 3 minutes per Delegation.
+A warning will sound 15 seconds before time is up and then a final warning at the completion of the allocated time.
+The Delegate must resume his or her seat at completion of the allocated time.
+Right of Reply speakers will be limited to 1 minute per Delegation.

-- Points of Clarifications/Personal Explanations will be allowed by the Secretary General only on matters where a delegate claims to have been misquoted or misrepresented.
-Delegates may interrupt the debate by rising from their seat and calling for a clarification.
-The Secretary General will rule absolutely on the validity of these matters.
+Points of Clarifications/Personal Explanations will be only allowed at the discretion the Secretary General and only on matters where a delegate claims to have been misquoted or misrepresented.
+Delegates may request leave by rising from their seat and stating their case when given leave to do so.
+The Secretary General’s ruling will be final on all such matters.

-- After the opening of the session, Bloc meetings may be held to discuss mutual stand points on issues.
+After the opening of the session, Bloc or Alliance meetings may be held to discuss mutual stand points on issues.
 Smaller groups may decide to meet to discuss certain positions and motions.
-Future Bloc Meetings may be called prior to discussing a particular motion.
+Additional Bloc or Alliance meetings may be called prior to discussing a particular motion.
 The calling of these is treated as a motion, with proper procedures applying.
-A motion calling a Bloc Meeting must be passed by two thirds of the assembly or at the instigation of the Secretary General.
+A motion calling a Bloc or Alliance meetings must be passed by two thirds of the Assembly or at the instigation of the Secretary General.

-- Delegates can introduce a Motion of Dissent if in their opinion the Secretary General appears to be showing bias in his rulings or his conduct of the debate.
-They require a seconder.
+Delegates can introduce a Motion of Dissent if in their opinion the Secretary General appears to be showing bias in his/her rulings or his conduct of the debate.
+Each motion require a seconder.
 The Secretary General is then obliged to accept the Motion of Dissent and is required to vacate the chair.
-The President will call for a vote on the motion which if supported by a majority in the Assembly will result in an alternate chairperson replacing the Secretary General for the remainder of the debate on that resolution.
+The President will call for a vote on the motion which, if supported by a majority in the Assembly will result in an alternate chairperson replacing the Secretary General for the remainder of the debate on that resolution.

 Diplomatic Notes will be allowed by the Secretary General on the following basis:

-• That all messages be in the spirit of MUNA
+That all messages are in the spirit of MUNA.

-That all messages are delivered by the MUNA Attendants and will be vetted (read).
+That all messages are delivered by the MUNA Attendants who will read the note for appropriateness

 Basic Behaviour Code, Permission and Disclaimer

-- The Model United Nations Assembly (MUNA) is a District Youth Project auspiced by Rotary International District 9820 Inc. A0010174Z., Victoria, Australia.
+The Model United Nations Assembly (MUNA) is a District Youth Project sponsored by Rotary International District 9820 Inc. A0010174Z., Victoria, Australia.
 The event is run for the District by the Rotary Club of Traralgon with assistance from other Rotarians and Rotary Clubs.

-- District 9820 MUNA & the camp has a NO SMOKING, ALCOHOL or UNPRESCRIBED DRUGS policy inside and outside the complex.
+District 9820 MUNA & the management of the venue have a NO SMOKING, ALCOHOL or UNPRESCRIBED DRUGS policy inside and outside the venue.

-- There is no curfew, however, we ask that you please be considerate of other delegates.
+There is no curfew, however, we ask that you be considerate of other delegates.
 You will need your sleep to be well prepared for MUNA.
-(Supervising Rotarian may call “Lights Out” if they deem it necessary).
+(Supervising Rotarians may call “Lights Out” if they deem it necessary).

-- District 9820 MUNA reserves the right to take photographs, interviews and recordings of participants and the MUNA proceedings and to use such media and other materials from MUNA for promotional and archival purposes.
+District 9820 MUNA reserves the right to take photographs, interviews and recordings of participants and the MUNA proceedings and to use such media and other materials for promotional and archival purposes.
 District 9820 MUNA asserts all relevant intellectual property rights over such media.
-Any views expressed by participants during MUNA are the sole views of the individual concerned, and do not necessarily represent the views of the organizers, District 9820 or Rotary International.
+Any views expressed by participants during MUNA are the sole views of the individual concerned, and do not necessarily represent the views of the organisers, District 9820 or Rotary International.

-- The MUNA Social Media Policy forms a part of the camp rules and code of behaviour.
+The MUNA Social Media Policy forms part of the venue rules and code of behaviour.

-- Whilst all reasonable endeavours will be made to ensure the safety and security of participants and their belongings, the organizers accept no responsibility for any consequences or injury sustained as a result of participation in MUNA, whether by accident, omission, negligence or any other cause.
+Whilst all reasonable endeavours will be made to ensure the safety and security of participants and their belongings, the organisers accept no responsibility for any consequences or injury sustained as a result of participation in MUNA, whether by accident, omission, negligence or any other cause.